directdemocracy-vote/doc/README.md

 ### Cards

 Anybody can register to become a citizen.
-The registration process simply requires that you fill-in a citizen card with your name, picture, GPS location of home, etc., sign it electronically and publish it on the internet, so that everyone can see it.
+The registration process simply requires that you publish a digitally signed card with your name, picture, GPS location of home, etc.
 No review or approval is needed.
 However, you won't be able to vote if your citizen card is not endorsed by a reputed truster.

 ### Endorsements

-As a registered citizen, you can endorse other citizens by reviewing and signing electronically their citizen card.
+As a registered citizen, you can endorse other citizens by reviewing and signing electronically their card.
-The review process is a questionnaire in which you will assess the accuracy of the information provided on other's citizen card.
+The review process is a questionnaire in which you will assess the accuracy of the information provided on the card.
-Obviously, you should assess only people you know well and can meet in person.
+If you answer yes to every question, you should endorse the card.
+Question includes: "Do you know well the person?" or "Did you meet physically the person recently?".
-Like citizen cards, endorsements are published on the internet so that everyone can see them.
+Like cards, endorsements are published on the internet so that everyone can see them.
+Citizens and trusters can endorse any other partipant.

 ### Trusters